hphelion/documentation/devplatform/1.2/windows/windows_building_and_deploying.md

 # HP Helion 1.2 Development Platform: Building and Deploying Windows and SQL Server Express Images

 This document demonstrates how to create and deploy a Windows image in an HP Helion OpenStack environment to be used in Helion Development Plaftorm.
-Image creation is needed to enable Windows support in HDP.
-This process can take several hours (approximately 7hrs depending on hardware and network) and in most of the cases can be left unattended once the scripts get executed.
+Image creation is needed to enable Windows support.
+This process can take several hours (approximately 7 hours, depending on hardware and network) and in most cases can be left unattended once the scripts begin execution.

 ## Prerequsites